ustaxcourt/ef-cms/docs/team-process.md

 3. `npm audit`: Informs us of known security vulnerabilities.
 If transitive dependencies are vulnerable, use the resolutions block in `package.json` to specify version overrides.
 If dependencies have no patch, replace it with an alternative, or wait for the library to be patched.

-    NOTE: If any npm packages are updated, update the node cache version in the circle config.
+    NOTE: If any npm packages are updated but the `package-lock.js` file is not updated, increment the node cache version in the circle config.
 You can do this by searching within `config.yml` for vX-npm and vX-cypress where X is the current version of the cache key, then increment the version found.

 4. `terraform`: check for a newer version on the [Terraform site](https://www.terraform.io/downloads).